 Moved 2 potted Ficus benjamina to glazed patio.

-White Iceberg? roses in pots, including a standard.
+White Iceberg? roses in pots,

 Glazed patio on 2 sides against the wind.

 |2014 November as we move in|